 Refresh Network Settings (Commands)

-There are few commands that you can use to refresh Network Settings.
+There are a few commands that you can use to refresh Network Settings.
 These commands will renew your IP, reset Winsock and TCP/IP and flush DNS cache.

 1. Click on the Start button, search for CMD.
 Command Prompt App will appear in search results, Click on “Run as administrator”.